Silver Explorer accidents and incidents

 (MS Prince Albert II) On May 10, 2010, the ship was impounded in Portsmouth (Hampshire England) for 24 hours after Maritime and Coastguard Agency (MCA) inspectors found it was overloaded.
 They found records incorrectly recorded and the excess load (100 tons) removed from the logbook.

 The inspecting officers found 18 deficiencies, of which 4 gave grounds for the vessel's detention.
-These were overloads (port and starboard "load line" marks submerged), lifeboats "not ready for use", infrequent staff breaks, 3 unsafe fire emergency routes, air bubble in the magnetic compass.
+These were overloads (port and starboard "load line" marks submerged), lifeboats "not ready for use", infrequent staff breaks, 3 unsafe fire emergency routes, an air bubble in the magnetic compass.

 The vessel (managed by V-Ships Leisure) was carrying 120 passengers and left port toward Scotland at midnight on May 11.